 Three Common Ways That False Personality Takes Over

-1) Over Identifying - To become over identified with a problem or issue, to lose oneself so completely in the problem that you no longer have a problem, you BECOME it, is a common affliction that blocks essence and allows false personality free rein.
+1) Over Identifying - To become over identified with a problem or issue, to lose oneself so completely in the problem that you no longer have a problem, you BECOME it, is a common affliction that blocks essence and allows false personality free reign.
 Quite often the actual problem may be less severe than the psychological symptoms it creates for the personality.

 Lets say, for example, that you experience chronic back pain.
-You either choose to deal with the pain by following the advise of your doctor or listening to signals from your own body regarding proper range of movement, or you can allow the pain to become front and center in your life, an unruly emotional creature that surges through your body to the extent that you become ONE with it.
+You either choose to deal with the pain by following the advice of your doctor or listening to signals from your own body regarding proper range of movement, or you can allow the pain to become front and center in your life, an unruly emotional creature that surges through your body to the extent that you become ONE with it.
 At this point personal boundaries are lost and you lose touch of what is you and what is your pain.
 This opens the door to false personality.
 You moan, you lash out at others, and you may even defend your right to have this pain against the counsel of those that wish to help, as if your very existence depended on the continuation of this other part of self.
 That is identification.